Georgia Commercial Financing: Logistics, Film, and Fortune 500s

 Sba Loans

-SBA 7(a) and 504 programs are heavily utilized by Georgia small businesses.
-The 7(a) program provides up to $5 million for business acquisitions, working capital, and equipment.
-The 504 program offers long-term fixed-rate financing for owner-occupied commercial real estate with down payments as low as 10%.
-Georgia has a strong network of SBA preferred lenders and Certified Development Companies that can process applications efficiently.
-We regularly close SBA deals for medical practices, law firms, restaurants, manufacturing operations, and professional service businesses across metro Atlanta and statewide.
+SBA 7(a) provides up to $5 million for acquisitions, working capital, and equipment.
+SBA 504 offers fixed-rate financing for owner-occupied real estate with just 10% down.
+Georgia has a strong network of preferred SBA lenders.
+We regularly close SBA deals for medical practices, law firms, restaurants, manufacturers, and professional service firms.

 Bridge Loans